National Human Trafficking Awareness Day Skip to main content

 In a statement, then-senator Barack Obama said, “Human trafficking is an atrocity and we must do everything we can to enforce the law and to raise awareness to prevent it.
 This resolution will bring national attention to the victims of modern slavery in sweatshops and other forced labor enterprises throughout the nation.”

 National Human Trafficking Awareness Day paved the way for the establishment of National Human Trafficking Prevention Month, which was first recognized by a presidential proclamation from Barack Obama in 2010.
-The month has continued to be affirmed yearly as an opportunity to combat human trafficking, most recently by President Biden in 2022.
+The month has continued to be affirmed yearly as an opportunity to combat human trafficking, most recently by President Biden in 2024.

-Educate yourself
+1. Educate yourself

 One way to do this is through TraffickWatch, a totally free two-module course that will give you essential information about trafficking.
 Enroll and complete the course in less than an hour.

-Wear blue
+2. Wear blue

-Keep up with human trafficking news
+3. Commit to keeping up with human trafficking news

-Use your social platforms
+4. Use your social platforms to spread awareness

 Consider posting resources, such as the National Human Trafficking Hotline: (888) 373-7888.

-You can also find up-to-date resources on our social media feeds.
-Find helpful information to share on our channels on Facebook, Instagram, TikTok, and Twitter!
+The Exodus Road consistently posts resources and awareness content on our social media feeds.
+Find helpful information to share on our Facebook, Instagram, TikTok, and Twitter!